How do you quickly turn texts into labels for your machine learning?

 Are agencies making mission-critical decisions with incomplete data?

 Government data scientists, analysts, lawyers, and researchers share many of the same challenges as their private sector counterparts.
 But some of their needs are different.
 Their analysis, models, and predictions shape policies that affect citizens’ lives and inform national security.
 When the stakes are this high, you need to have the most complete data set possible.

-Thresher helps your agency’s data experts quickly and transparently curate data sets for analysis, modeling, and prediction.
-And they can use Quickcode with their data on their cloud.
+QuickCode helps your agency’s data experts quickly and transparently curate datasets for analysis, modeling, and prediction.
+And they can use QuickCode with your data on your cloud.
 Better words mean better data and better data mean better predictions.